Lord Of The Rings prequel is Amazon Prime Video's biggest premiere

-NEW YORK - Amazon announced on Saturday that its big budget series The Lord Of The Rings: The Rings Of Power, based on the works of late English writer J.R.R.
+NEW YORK - Amazon announced last Saturday that its big-budget series The Lord Of The Rings: The Rings Of Power, based on the works of late English writer J.R.R.
 Tolkien, had marked the biggest premiere in the history of Prime Video - with 25 million viewers.

-HBO also has said it had its best premiere, with its prequel, with nearly 10 million viewers in the United States alone.
+HBO also said it had its best premiere with its prequel, with nearly 10 million viewers in the United States alone.

 "The Lord Of The Rings: The Rings Of Power attracted more than 25 million global viewers on its first day, breaking all previous records, marking the biggest premiere in the history of Prime Video," a company statement said.